FAQ

 With less rain, hotter weather, a growing population and rising modern water usage, our local groundwater sources – which also feed our chalk streams and rivers – are under pressure like never before.

-It’s the same approach we used to evaluate last summer’s Can for the Cam initiative, which asked Cambridgeshire residents to ditch their garden hose for a watering can.
-This resulted in a massive saving of 940,000 litres a day from July to September 2023.
+It was the same approach we used to evaluate the Can for the Cam initiative in 2023, which asked Cambridgeshire residents to ditch their garden hose for a watering can.

-Cambridge Water is committed to finding and fixing leaks as quickly as possible.
-We’re on track to reduce leaks by 15% by 2025, with new, even more ambitious targets to follow.
-We’ve also made it easy to report leaks online – so if you spot one, let us know and we’ll send out a team as soon as we can.
+• This is an important question.
+Saving water wasn’t just something we asked our customers to do.
+Leakage was a big problem for every water company in the UK; where there were pipes, there were inevitably leaks.
+Cambridge Water was committed to finding and fixing leaks as quickly as possible.
+We were on track to reduce leaks by 15% by 2025, with new, even more ambitious targets to follow.
+We also made it easy to report leaks online – so if you spotted one, you could let us know and we would send out a team as soon as we could.
+And don’t forget, you took a water-saving pledge with Yes We Cam and we came to fix any leaky loos in your home for free!